0xcert/docs/framework/v2/guides/atomic-approval.md

 Click [here](https://codesandbox.io/s/github/0xcert/example-asset-set-operator-order?module=%2FREADME.md) to check the live example for the asset set operator order.
 :::

 In an asset set operator order we are always the ones that are the owner of the asset and are allowing someone else to be an operator.
 We are the only participant in this order since the operator usually is not another person but a smart contract.
-Main purpose is that we don't need to perform this operation ourself but someone else will do it for us in exchange for value transfer.
+The main purpose is that we don't need to perform this operation ourselves but someone else will do it for us in exchange for value transfer.

 ```ts
 const order = {